std.range.recurrence - multiple declarations

 auto fun(R)(R state, size_t n)

-will be the index of the current value, and state
+where n will be the index of the current value, and state will be an

 If the function is passed in string form, the state has name "a"